My Favorite Yellow Thai Curry

 Side view of a white bowl filled with steamed rice and Thai Yellow Curry with chopped cilantro on top.

 And as a quick note, you definitely don’t have to make this with peanut butter.
-You can easily sub in cashew butter to keep it paleo, or if you have a peanut allergy.
-If you can’t have nuts at all, just leave it out, and the curry will still be good.
+You can easily substitute cashew butter to keep it paleo, or if you have a peanut allergy.
+If you can’t have nuts at all, just leave them out, and the curry will still be good.
 Nut butter just gives it a little something extra that keeps everyone coming back for more.

 I should also mention that the veggies I used here are based on what our local restaurant uses, and what I had in the fridge.
 You can use any mix of veggies you’d like, but this is the particular combination I come back to again and again.